-Biology/Chemistry Elective†/‡
+Biology/Chemistry Elective†

 - Required for major. - Terms may be interchanged. - † Students are strongly encouraged to gain laboratory research experience and should consider enrolling in research courses (BL481/BL482 or BL491/BL492 or CH420).
 Three credits of research may be used to fulfill one course for the interdisciplinary major.
 Further research credits will count as free electives.
-Students should consult with their advisor when selecting these electives. - Choose from CH201, CH310, CH312/CH316, and CH410/CH411 for chemistry electives and BL200level or higher for biology electives (see restrictions on research courses).
+Students should consult with their advisor when selecting these electives. - 1.
+Biology Electives: For the two biology-only electives, choose from BL322, BL326, BL332/BL334, BL411, and BL461.

+- 2. Biology/Chemistry Electives: For the two biology/ chemistry electives, choose from CH201, CH310, CH312/CH316, and CH410/CH411 for chemistry electives and BL200-level or higher for biology electives (see restrictions on research courses). - 3.
 Students must complete the diversity requirement through a designated diversity core, major, or elective course (see Diversity Requirement under Curriculum and Policies).